bbanddd/ADDL/docs/study.md

 ## `ADNI_1.5T_All_AD_NL`
 Select pure AD and NL subjects as a group without MCI subjects and subject who transfer AD from NL.
-This is the baseline of following data selection.
+This is the baseline of following data selections.

 **Detail Process**<br>
 1. Remove subjects with non-uniform diagnose information (DX), excluding subjects whose DX changes among visits, for example NL->MCI->AD.